Ashhas/Quotez/README.md

 ## Download
-The Android version can be download in [Releases].
+The Android version can be downloaded in [Releases].

 ## Features ✔️